airbytehq/airbyte/docs/deploying-airbyte/on-azure-vm-cloud-shell.md

 #### Connect to Airbyte

-We opened port 8000 (the static web server) and port 8001 (the api server) ports to access airbyte over internet.

 {% hint style="danger" %}
 For security reasons, we strongly recommend to not expose Airbyte on Internet available ports.
 Future versions will add support for SSL & Authentication.